The First Emperor Born Outside of Italy (Ludgunum)

 He began the largest expansion of the Empire since the time of Augustus and began the conquest of the British Isles.
 Historical accounts depict him as a well-rounded Emperor.
 His public works, military efforts, and presence at public trials trump accounts of some historians of the bloodthirsty and cruel Gladiator patron.
 Ambiguity about his death remains, and there is a debate among historians; some believe he was poisoned while others believe he died of old age.

-This aureus features the bare head of Claudius facing right on the obverse, and on the reverse, head of Agrippina Jr. (Claudius’ niece and forth wife).
+This aureus features the bare head of Claudius facing right on the obverse, and on the reverse, SPQR PP OB CS (The Senate and the Roman People), the emblem of the Roman government, surrounded by an oak wreath.

 Prices Shown Subject to Change